Bad Boys II: Megan Fox's cameo

 In retrospect there has been criticism of director Michael Bay for the then-15-year-old Megan Fox in a scene at a strip club as a dancer, covered in water and portrayed suggestively.
-Megan Fox in an interview had criticized Michael Bay for this in an interview: "At 15!
+Megan Fox criticized Bay for this in an interview: "At 15!
 I was in 10th grade.
 That's kind of a microcosm of how Bay's mind works".
 Later on this caught some media attention and criticism.

 Later on, Fox commented on the situation "when it comes to my direct experiences with Michael, and Steven (Spielberg) for that matter, I was never assaulted or preyed upon in what I felt was a sexual manner.
 I'm thankful to all of you who are brave enough to speak out and I'm grateful to all of you who are taking it upon yourselves to support, uplift, and bring comfort to those who have been harmed by a violent and toxic societal paradigm."